iluwatar/java-design-patterns/monad/README.md

 ---
-title: "Mastering the Monad Design Pattern in Java: Functional Programming Guide"
+title: "Monad Pattern in Java: Mastering Functional Programming Paradigms"
+shortTitle: Monad
 description: "Learn how to implement the Monad design pattern in Java for functional programming.
 Discover its benefits, real-world examples, and best practices to enhance code readability and error handling."
 category: Functional
 language: en